kartoza/miniSASS/docs/src/user/manual/landing-page.md

 ![Information](./img/landing-page-8.png)

-1. **Information**: It provides an overview and instructions on how to collect a miniSASS sample from a river, interpret the results, and use the miniSASS website features, such as the How To page and the miniSASS Map.
+1. **Information**: Provides an overview and instructions on how to collect a miniSASS sample from a river, interpret the results, and use the miniSASS website features, such as the How To page and the miniSASS Map.
 The text encourages individuals, communities, schools, and families to get involved in monitoring their local streams and rivers, contributing to a map of river health across Southern Africa.
 Overall, it serves as an informative guide for those interested in learning about rivers, monitoring water quality, and actively participating in environmental conservation efforts.

 ## Recent Observations